natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/working_with_dicts.rst

     Ethernet0/3    192.168.230.1/24 1500
     Loopback0      4.4.4.4/32       1514

-It uses the same technique as in the previous example but adds another nested dictionary:
+It uses the same technique as in previous example but adds another nested dictionary:

 .. code:: python